yomidevs/yomitan-wiki/docs/getting-started.md

 ---

-:fontawesome-solid-mobile-screen-button:{ .lg .middle } ___Mobile users___: You can use Yomitan on Android with Firefox or Edge only.
+:fontawesome-solid-mobile-screen-button:{ .lg .middle } ___Mobile platform note___: You can use Yomitan on Android with Firefox or Edge only.
 Chrome for mobile and iOS aren't supported.

 ## Yomitan Setup